Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Introduction

-While the majority of prior work has focused on phased reflective RIS architecture \cite{Renzo2020}, only a few have considered directive reconfigurable surfaces \cite{Abri_2017,Tasci_2022}.
-However, the existing RIS-based directive comunication designs rely, for instance, on the use of separate reception and re-transmission arrays that are connected in a back-to-back manner, thereby resulting in a very spatially selective wave manipulation.
-In contrast to reflective configurations, redirective systems are very common in practice and are known as \textit{bent-pipe} (through) relays in satellite communications and as (network-controlled) \textit{smart repeaters} in the 5G industry \cite{Flamini2022}.
+Local metasurfaces only provide pointwise scattering responses and have restricted functionalities due to the local power conservation requirement.
+By contrast, nonlocal metasurfaces allow for more general responses that are angular (or wave vector) dependent \cite{Kwon_2018,Chen_2021,Popov_2021}.
+Throughout the paper, RIS design that is implemented using local metasurfaces is also described as reflective, whereas nonlocal metasurface-based design is also termed redirective RIS.

 The question of which type of RIS scattering, configuration, and controllability to use for cost-effective mmWave//TeraHz networks with low control and training overhead remains, however, an open research question.
 This paper is an attempt to provide a systematic comparison of several aspects of these two different types of RIS deployment.
-While some questions remain open (regarding compactness and scalability), our conclusion is quite in favor of network configurations with redirective RIS-based quasi-passive nodes, which provides better scaling in terms of aperture, bandwidth, control, and estimation overhead.
+While some questions remain open (regarding compactness and scalability), our conclusion is quite in favor of network configurations with redirective RIS-based quasi-passive nodes, which provide better scaling in terms of aperture, bandwidth, control, and estimation overhead.
+We also show that surprisingly simple salable nonlocal RIS designs that do not require additional complexity or overhead as compared to local designs are potentially possible while offering better performance.